 Come on love, come on light

 You can take the main road, aptly named Back Road, to the Bullion Pit Mine Lookout, turning off the highway at the giant yellow bulldozer.
 The main attraction is two giant hydraulic guns that looked out over the remnants of what was once the largest hydraulic placer mine in the world.

 Everywhere you look in the forest there are old structures being reclaimed by nature that served an industrial purpose a hundred years ago.

 Bullion Pit Mine to Likely:

 (Driving time: 3 tracks from Pharis and Jason’s second album Long Gone Out West Blues)

-Back in the car, soundtrack blaring while you cruise down Likely Road.
-Located on the shores of the peaceful and placid Quesnel Lake which flows out into the Quesnel River, Likely is one of the few other surviving towns from the Cariboo Gold Rush days.
+Back in the car, soundtrack blaring while cruising down Likely Road, I head to the shores of the peaceful and placid Quesnel Lake which flows out into the Quesnel River.
+Likely is one of the few other surviving towns from the Cariboo Gold Rush days.